Dateline: Purgatory - Darlie Routier Book

 I have read through the court documents so much and I have read 1001 views of others.
 I find that quite a few of us (myself being one) who had no doubts that Darlie did this looked at it differently once we found out there was more than one scene at the silly string grave party that showed two sides of this mother.
 We only saw what the prosecution wanted us to see.
-(Much like the biased press of today.)

-Kathy tells us how Dana, Darlie's younger sister has had a lifetime now of guilt being the one to bring the silly string and possibly causing the prosecution to have a ploy to convince not only the jury this made Darlie guilty but perhaps the general public.
+Kathy tells us how Dana, Darlie's younger sister has had a lifetime now of guilt being the one to bring the silly string and possibly causing the prosecution to have the ploy to convince not only the jury this made Darlie guilty but perhaps the general public.

-So Many Things Missed!
+So Many Things Missed

 Several friends saw the sores in Darlie’s mouth and fed her ice to help the pain she is having even being half out of it.
 She was also heavily medicated the day of the silly string and suffering from dry mouth and was why she was acting loopy and smacking gum someone had given her for dry mouth her friends claim.

 Could Darlie have been knocked out with ether or xylene it is questioned.
-Since these both were easy to obtain in 1996 for auto parts but also for building computer hard drives.
+Since these, both were easy to obtain in 1996 for auto parts but also for building computer hard drives.
 This would answer so much of Darlie's actions and her sore mouth.
-This would have wiped out memory of the happenings and possibly struggle with someone trying to kill her and certainly answer all the confusion she had.
+This would have wiped out the memory of the happenings and possibly struggle with someone trying to kill her and certainly answer all the confusion she had.

-Neither of the Routier’s cars are in the driveway this night and the sports car is broken down.
+Neither of the Routier’s cars is in the driveway this night and the sports car is broken down.
 They were preparing to leave for vacation and did someone perhaps not seeing any cars think they were already gone?